Effective mass theorems with Bloch modes crossings: Introduction

-When $d>1$, crossings appear generically and Theorem~\ref{theorem0} tells that conical crossings do not trap energy.
-We shall see in the next subsection that crossing points may trap energy when they also are critical points of the Bloch modes (and thus they are no longer conical).
+Above and throughout this article, when $A$ and $B$ are two operators acting on the same Hilbert space, the notation $[A,B]$ denotes the commutator $AB-BA$.
+Several remarks are in order.
+First, note that the $n$-th term of the sum in~\eqref{eq:theorem0} measures how much the critical points of the $n$-th Bloch mode trap the energy and prevent the dispersion effects.
+Theorem~\ref{theorem0} also tells that conical crossings do not trap energy.
+This Theorem~\ref{theorem0} has exactly the same form than~Theorem~2.2 in~\cite{CFM2} while the assumptions are quite different since crossings between Bloch energies are authorized as long as they are conical.
+We shall see in the next subsection that crossing points may trap energy when they also are critical points of the Bloch energies (and thus they are no longer conical).

+Secondly, we emphasize that Remark~\ref{rem:M0} (1) comments the determination of $(M_n)_{n\in\N^*}$ and $(\nu_n)_{n\in\N^*}$ from the initial data.
+The special case where $\Lambda_n$ is a point is discussed in the next subsection.